Boston

 First call: What to do when a death occurs

-Your first call when a death occurs will generally be to select a funeral home to handle funeral arrangements, and transfer the deceased into their care.
+When a death occurs, your first call will generally be to select a funeral home to handle funeral arrangements and transfer the deceased into their care.
 Most deaths occur in a medical facility, where they can be held for a short period in the hospital morgue if necessary.
-Don’t feel like you need rush this decision, give yourself some time to select the right funeral service provider for your needs.

 How to choose a funeral home or cremation service provider?

 If your loved one had no funeral plan, and you have no prior experience with a funeral home, this will be the first decision to make.
 There are around 48 funeral service providers in Boston.
 If you want to have a funeral ceremony, the physical location of the funeral home may be an important consideration.
-Also, if you are working to a specific financial budget for the funeral cost, you will likely want to make funeral price comparisons, before selecting a suitable funeral home.
+Also, if you are working toward a specific financial budget for the funeral cost, you will likely want to make funeral price comparisons before selecting a suitable funeral home.

 What are the funeral service or cremation service options in Boston?